Gunmen ambush police convoy near Mexico City, killing 13 | Law-Order

 Gunmen ambush police convoy near Mexico City, killing 13

-The massacre of the 13 law enforcement officers in the State of Mexico on Thursday was the country's single biggest slaying of law enforcement since October 2019, when cartel gunmen ambushed and killed 14 state police officers in the neighbouring state of Michoacan.
+The massacre of the 13 law enforcement officers in the State of Mexico was the country's single biggest slaying of law enforcement since October 2019, when cartel gunmen ambushed and killed 14 state police officers in the neighboring state of Michoacan.

-The ambush sparked a huge search for the killers in a rural, gang-plagued area southwest of Mexico City, which is surrounded on three sides by Mexico State.
+The Thursday ambush sparked a huge search for the killers in a rural, gang-plagued area southwest of Mexico City, which is surrounded on three sides by Mexico State.
 The dead law enforcement officers worked for the state.
-While Mexico State contains suburbs of the capital, it also includes lawless mountain and scrub lands like the one where the attack occurred.
-Rodrigo Martínez Celis, the head of the state Public Safety Department, said soldiers, marines and National Guard troops were combing the area by land and from the air looking for the killers.
+While Mexico State contains suburbs of the capital, it also includes lawless mountains and scrubs lands like the one where the attack occurred.
+Rodrigo Martínez Celis, the head of the state Public Safety Department, said soldiers, marines, and National Guard troops were combing the area by land and from the air looking for the killers.

 "We will respond with all force," he added.